MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Get-App.md

 This example displays the summary list of apps installed by administrators for the entire organization.

-For information about installing or removing apps for Outlook, see Install or remove apps for Outlook for your organization.
+For information about installing or removing apps for Outlook, see Install or remove add-ins for Outlook for your organization (https://technet.microsoft.com/library/jj943752.aspx).

 ## PARAMETERS